strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 4. Build and deploy the App.

 ::: caution
 The environmental variables for the development and managed database are handled differently by DigitalOcean.
 When connected to a managed database DigitalOcean passes the environmental variables automatically.
-If the App build fails due to database connection errors check the `.yaml` file to confirm the database settings are set at the top of the file and that there are no database environment variables in the file.
+If the App build fails due to database connection errors check the `.yaml` file (_App Spec_) to confirm the database settings are set at the top of the file and that there are no database environment variables in the file.
 If there are database environment variables, download the file, delete the environment variables and upload the edited file to DigitalOcean.
 :::